OBD II Catalytic Converter Monitor

-A catalytic converter uses oxygen to breakdown harmful pollutants.
-The catalyst monitor uses a heated oxygen sensor downstream from the catalytic converter to monitor its efficiency.
+A catalytic converter uses oxygen to break down harmful pollutants.
+The catalytic converter monitor uses a heated oxygen sensor downstream from the catalytic converter to monitor its efficiency.
 Vehicle emissions exceeding 1.5 times the applicable tailpipe emission standards result in a fault code and illumination of the check engine light.

 The top waveform above, Bank 1 Sensor 1, is the oxygen sensor upstream to the catalytic converter.
-Its waveform has frequent repetitive peaks and valleys (voltage) while the one on the bottom is flat with minimum movement.
+Its waveform has frequent repetitive peaks and valleys (voltage).
+The waveform on the bottom is flat with minimum movement.
 These fluctuations are caused by the oxygen from each cylinder's combustion event flowing by the pre-catalytic oxygen sensor.

 The waveform on the bottom Bank 1 Sensor 2 is flat with little movement.
-This is because a good catalytic converter uses the oxygen in the exhaust stream to reduce hydrocarbons and pollutants in the exhaust.
-It stores oxygen from the exhaust stream, typically when it swings lean.
+A good catalytic converter uses the oxygen in the exhaust stream to reduce hydrocarbons and pollutants in the exhaust.
+It also stores oxygen from the exhaust stream, typically when it swings lean.

 The image above displays the waveform of a bad catalytic converter.
 The post-catalytic converter oxygen sensor, Bank 1 Sensor 2, displays similar voltage peaks and valleys as the pre-catalytic oxygen sensor.
 The catalytic converter is not using the oxygen in the exhaust stream in the reduction of harmful pollutants.